OliverLarsson/portfolio-manager/Checkpoints/hw5/Homework5.md

 ![alt text](https://github.com/OliverLarsson/portfolio-manager/blob/master/Checkpoints/hw5/53.png)

 - When the user selects a method to forecast with, the Factory design pattern will work its magic and create an instance of that method.
 Below are the three confidence intervals (99%, 95%, 90%) pertaining to the first method by market.
-Confidence intervals are created using the sample mean (sample here is all applicable rows queried), a Z-statistic (standardized stat given confidence level and sample size) and the standard deviation of the data set.
+Confidence intervals in this context are the interval in which we would expect the true forecasted growth to fall in xx% of the time.
+They are created using the sample mean (sample here is all applicable rows queried), a Z-statistic (standardized stat given confidence level and sample size), the standard deviation (in my SQL query I computed sqrt(variance) which equals stdev) of the data set, and the sample size.
 The higher a confidence level the larger the bracket of possible values will be.
 This is reflected in all the examples below.

 - Forecast by market: Considers all data from the industry that the user selected (tech or industrial)